dustinmoris/Logfella/README.md

 - `ILogWriter` can be injected either via DI or called directly from the static `Log` instance
 - 100% customisable and extensible
 - Uses .NET Core's new `System.Text.Json` library for faster JSON serialisation
 - Supports log aggregation via an optional correlation ID which can be set on a `LogWriter` instance.
-The additional `LogWriterPerRequestMiddleware` makes it extremely easy to compute (or inherit) a correlation ID for all logs of a given HTTP request pipeline
+The additional `RequestBasedLogWriterMiddleware` makes it extremely easy to compute (or inherit) a correlation ID for all logs of a given HTTP request pipeline
 - HTTP request data can be logged with each log entry as part of the ASP.NET Core request pipeline

 ## Overview